thepowersgang/rust_os/README.md

 This is an experiment in writing an OS Kernel in rust (http://rust-lang.org).

-Mostly the architecture is being designed as I go along, but it will be written to be architecture independent (the current verison is x86\_64/amd64).
+Mostly the architecture is being designed as I go along, but it will be written to be architecture independent (the current version is x86\_64/amd64).

 ## Design Features
 - Runtime module initialisation with dependencies